Built to last

-Rewatec septic tanks are ideal for virtually any application.
-Quick to install, simple to use, and easy to maintain, these durable solutions give you reliable performance you can trust.
+The Rewatec septic tank is ideal for virtually any application.
+Pre-assembled for quick installation, simple to use, and easy to maintain, our durable solutions give you reliable performance you can trust.

 Where are our septic tanks used?

-Rewatec septic tanks are most often solutions for:
+The Rewatec septic tank is most often a solution for:

 - primary residences

 Wastewater from the property runs into a main drainage pipe that flows into the septic tank.
 The septic tank’s job is simple: it allows wastewater to separate into three layers.

 In the top layer, oils, greases, and fats float to the surface and form scum.
 In the bottom layer, solids settle on the bottom of the tank and form sludge.
 Both scum and sludge are removed by a septic pumper as often as needed.

 Partially clarified liquids accumulate between the layers of scum and sludge.
 They exit the septic tank through a pipe with an integrated effluent filter.
 This filter – standard in all Rewatec septic tank models – captures suspended solids that would otherwise clog downstream system components.

 After primary treatment, wastewater is piped into one of the following: